lmc2179/lmc2179.github.io/drafts/prediction_interval_conformal.md

 what if we have a black box model? we often do, all the cool ones are. we have tools like [PDPs](https://lmc2179.github.io/posts/pdp.html) for analyzing black box models, even computing CIs with bootstrapping, why not for making PIs from them

-# The key idea in conformal inference: PIs in arbitrary spaces based where conformity=distance
+# The key idea in conformal inference: the prediction interval contains all the points within "error distance" of the point prediction

+PIs in arbitrary spaces based where conformity=distance

 Distance framing of conformal inference